ZilverZtream/anything/README.md

 ## Plugin API
 Custom data source scanners can be implemented as DLLs.
 Place compiled plugins in a `plugins` folder next to the executable and they will be loaded at startup.
 The `plugin.h` header documents the API each DLL must expose.

-Example plugins include `ocr_plugin.c`, which uses Tesseract OCR to extract and index text from images and scanned PDFs, `registry_plugin.c`, a Windows-only plugin that scans the system registry for searchable keys and values, and `gmail_plugin.c`, a plugin that indexes Gmail messages via the Google Gmail API using OAuth 2.0.
+Example plugins include `ocr_plugin.c`, which uses Tesseract OCR to extract and index text from images and scanned PDFs, `registry_plugin.c`, a Windows-only plugin that scans the system registry for searchable keys and values, `gmail_plugin.c`, a plugin that indexes Gmail messages via the Google Gmail API using OAuth 2.0, and `icloud_plugin.c`, which indexes iCloud Mail messages via Apple's CloudKit using OAuth 2.0 Sign in with Apple.

 ## Build
 This project is written in **C** for Windows.